Personal Child Health Record: Electronic record

 NHS Digital and NHS England, under their National Events Management Service, now allow parents and NHS staff to securely receive information about a child’s health digitally.
 The service is being adopted by NHS organisations nationally to help further progress the availability of a digital Red Book for new parents.

 A couple of tech companies are offering these NHS-linked smart digital versions of the Red Book.
 The user can use these mobile and desktop apps to connect to their NHS accounts and carry out a slew of GP-related tasks with just a few clicks.
 These apps also offer services like child health monitoring, growth milestone tracking, dental health trackers, appointment bookings, prescription ordering and jab reminders.

 The health records are synced with the NHS data in real-time, eliminating the cumbersome need to store and safeguard reports, prescriptions, and other documents.

-The fast-growing tech space has innovative solutions from key players like Nurturey (under the product name PinkBook), Sitekit, and some other emerging companies.
+The fast-growing tech space has innovative solutions from key players like Nurturey (under the product name PinkBook), Onoco (Onoco mobile app), Sitekit, and some other emerging companies.